braedynl/CSE231-020-SS20/FAQ.md

 **10. Can my friends in [some other section] use this GitHub repository too?**

-Yes, but the course schedule on the main README will only reflect our section's meeting days, they'll have to keep this in mind.
+Yes, but the course schedule on the home README will only reflect our section's meeting days, they'll have to keep this in mind.

 **11. Why do you go through the effort to do all of this?**